(B.Appl Sci; Comp Med, Clin Chiro; Masters, B.Nursing)

 SEEDS

 Pumpkin, Sesame and Sunflower seeds are a good source of polyunsaturated fats.
-Linseeds contains valuable omega 3 fats; Linoleic acid (ALA).
+Linseeds contains valuable omega 3 fats; Linoleic acid (

 Eat approx 2-4 teaspoons per day.